syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ### Value change started

-Invoked when the user starts selecting a new value of pointer by initiating the dragging.
+Invoked when the user starts updating a new value of pointer by initiating the dragging.
 While dragging the pointer, other events (ValueChanging, ValueChanged and ValueChangeCompleted) will be followed after this event.

 The `ValueChangeStarted` event contains the following arguments.